WordPress/plugin-check/readme.txt

 == Description ==

-The Plugin Check is an easy way of testing your plugin and ensure that it's up to the required standards for the WordPress.org plugin directory.
+Plugin Check is a tool for testing whether your plugin meets the required standards for the WordPress.org plugin directory.
 With this plugin you will be able to run most of the checks used for new submissions, and check if your plugin meets the requirements.

 Additionally, the tool flags violations or concerns around plugin development best practices, from basic requirements like correct usage of internationalization functions to accessibility, performance, and security best practices.